 - Killzall is rainfast in 2 hours.

-Besides this small difference, there is very little that differentiates the two products.
+If you expect rain in the immediate future, Roundup weed killer is a better choice.
+But besides this small difference, there is very little that differentiates the two products.
 They are about as similar as a name-brand pain reliever and the store-brand ibuprofen sitting beside it on a drug store shelf.

 Can You Use Killzall Instead of Roundup?